Skip to navigation Skip to content

 LAWP ends after Student End Date + Read more ...

-If the waiting period is a LAWP, record a Note/DOC separate from the claim outcome Note/DOC with details of the LAWP including the start and end dates shown on NDC.
+Record a Note/DOC separate from the claim finalisation Note/DOC with details of the LAWP including the start and end dates shown on NDC.

 10